-The best security questions are simple enough for the user, but the answers are hard to guess, and not available elsewhere on the internet.
-For example, attack bots may be able to trawl social media to find out your favorite movie, or simply guess what your favorite colour is.
-However, it's not likely to be able to figure out the name of the street you grew up on.
+The best security questions are simple enough for the user, but the answers are hard to guess and not available elsewhere on the internet.
+For example, attack bots may be able to trawl social media to find out your favorite movie or guess what your favorite color is.
+However, it's likely to be challenging to figure out the name of the street you grew up on.

-Captcha is an anagram that stands for Completely Automated Public Turing test to tell Computers and Humans Apart.
+Captcha is an anagram for a Completely Automated Public Turing test to tell Computers and Humans Apart.
 They're becoming increasingly popular, and you likely will have seen one before.

-It can come in the form of a picture grid, where you have to identify pictures that contain certain elements, such as a person or a car.
+It can come in a picture grid, where you must identify pictures containing certain elements, such as a person or a car.
 It can also involve identifying a random sequence of numbers and letters.

-The reason a captcha generator is effective is because it randomizes a correct response that an automated attack bot can't guess.
-Users can't set up their own captcha however, it's something that is integrated into the host website's login process.
+A captcha generator is effective because it randomizes a correct response that an automated attack bot can't guess.
+Users can't set up their captcha; however, it's integrated into the host website's login process.

-IP blocking is another security measure that involves denying users from connecting to a web host.
-It means that website hosts can essentially turn off access to users based in a specific region, rendering them unable to even get onto the site.
+IP blocking is another security measure that denies users from connecting to a web host.
+Website hosts can turn off access to users based in a specific region, rendering them unable to even get onto the site.

-Blocking IP addresses is particularly effective when you can identify suspect IP addresses that are repeatedly attempting to access your accounts.
-However, it doesn't work as well when those IP addresses are being randomized or changed.
+Blocking IP addresses is particularly effective when you can identify suspect IP addresses repeatedly attempting to access your accounts.
+However, it doesn't work well when those IP addresses are randomized or changed.

 There are a few different ways to block IP addresses, but often it's best done through a specific security program such as Kinsta.

 Device fingerprinting uses the combination of your activity on one device to confirm your identity.
-Also known as browser fingerprinting, it's a tracking technique that is based on your browser and device settings such as screen resolution, location, language and operating system.
+Also known as browser fingerprinting, it's a tracking technique based on your browser and device settings, such as screen resolution, location, language, and operating system.

-There are a handful of more elaborate protection measures you can take to protect your account information and online activity.
+You can take several more elaborate protection measures to protect your account information and online activity.

-- Multi step logins.
-A multi-step login process is similar to MFA, where users need to provide two or more forms of identification.
+- Multi-step logins.
+A multi-step login process is similar to MFA, where users must provide two or more forms of identification.
 This comes in the form of answering questions.
-It's different to MFA because it doesn't require you to have another device to verify your identity.
+It's different from MFA because it doesn't require you to have another device to verify your identity.

 - Block headless browsers.
 Headless mode is popular among software developers because it allows them to run automated tests.
 However, it's also popular among hackers because it can aid the running of automated attack bots.
-Users can block headless browsers in their browser settings, though advanced hackers are still able to find ways around this.
+Users can block headless browsers in their browser settings, though advanced hackers can still find ways around this.

 - Identify leaked passwords.
-It's really easy to check to see if the password to an email address has been compromised.
+It's easy to check to see if the password to an email address has been compromised.
 Encourage your customers and staff to check theirs through a site like Avast Hack Check, which has detected more than 5 billion stolen passwords.
-If you hear of multiple customers having their details stolen, then it could be that your database is the source of the leak.
+If you hear of multiple customers having their details stolen, your database is the source of the leak.

 - Security notifications.
 Cybersecurity apps such as Dashlane now allow users to receive custom notifications when any account is compromised.
-You can create your own customer account with your business, set up a security notification on that account and make sure you know as soon as anything goes wrong.
+You can create your customer account with your business, set up a security notification on that account, and ensure you know as soon as anything goes wrong.

-Credential stuffing prevention is actually really simple, and in a time when cybersecurity risks are only increasing, businesses need to be able to secure customer data.
-The embarrassment of being the source of a data leak is lasting, and it can be a serious blow to any business.
+Credential stuffing prevention is straightforward, and when cybersecurity risks are only increasing, businesses need to be able to secure customer data.
+The embarrassment of being the source of a data leak is lasting and can seriously blow any business.

-Cybersecurity and protecting data online is a responsibility websites and businesses have for their account holders, but also for individuals themselves.
+Cybersecurity and protecting data online is a responsibility website and businesses have for their account holders and individuals.

-A proactive approach to credential stuffing prevention can mean the difference between a straightforward online experience and a whole lot of bother dealing with a data breach, notifying customers and risk losing their business permanently.
+A proactive approach to credential stuffing prevention can be the difference between a straightforward online experience and constantly dealing with data breaches, notifying customers, and risking losing your business permanently.